gijsvanhoutum/gijsvanhoutum.github.io/MORE.md

 control theory studies proved to be a good fit for machine learning in general.
 Since my resume does not provide any information regarding coursework I have listed a couple below which were conducted during during my Master's and PhD.
-The list is however be no means complete.
+The list is however by no means complete.
 You can find other curriculum courses [here](https://www.tue.nl/en/education/graduate-school/master-systems-and-control/degree-structure).
 - Time Series Analysis and Forecasting
 - Advanced Image Processing and Deep Learning
 - Advanced Pattern Recognition